The first rendezvous was in 1825, when William Ashley brought supplies to the trappers who gathered at Henry's Fork of

 JP and Bob makin' music, Skull Springs, WA

 The photos on this page are from various rendezvous in Washington State, Montana, Wyoming, Pennsylvania and Virginia.
 All bear similarities, subtle differences in style, but all share in common, a dedication to preserving skills and knowledge of the era of the Mountain Man and the history of our nation, and a respect for the people, those who were there before, during, and after the "Shinin' Times."

-Left, Bill takes his shot, Surry, VA.
-Right, Julie does time in the stocks for some unknown heinous crime, all in fun, of course!
+Above left, Bill takes his shot, Surry, VA.
+Above, Julie does time in the stocks for some unknown heinous crime, all in fun, of course!
 Surry, VA.